wikimedia/mediawiki-extensions-Adiutor/README.md

 # Licensing and Attribution

-This extension is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) and GNU Free Documentation License (GFDL).
+This extension is licensed under the GNU General Public License version 2.0 or later (GPL-2.0-or-later).